mad-eye/meteor-mocha-web/README.md

 meteor-mocha-web allows you to easily and safely run mocha tests within the Meteor framework.
 This means you can write tests that use and examine Meteor collections.

-Here's an example using CoffeeScript
+Here's an example using CoffeeScript (or [check out the full Meteor project w/ tests](https://github.com/mad-eye/leaderboard-mocha))

 ```
 describe "Leaderboard", ->